robot256/SpaceTrainNetwork/README.md

 - No train length or rolling stock detection whatsoever
 - Set limits on incoming trains for each stop (depot is always limit of1)
 - Set priority on all stops including depots
-- Priority can force intersurface transit even if a destination is available on this surface
+- Priority can force inter-surface transit even if a destination is available on this surface
-- Should there be intrasurface priority as well.
+- Should there be intra-surface priority as well.
 Seems logical.
 How to differentiate levels of priority?
 Perhaps each transit subtracts 100 from priority, so a priority of 200 that is 2 transits away would be treated the same as a stop on the same surface with priority 0.
 Or should transits be treated like distance?
 - Allow stops with the same name?
 This is complicated because coordinate-based temporary stops cannot be added until the train has completed its final transit.